PhillyDeclaration/Philadelphia-Police-Accountability-Project/README.md

 Update 9/3/18: No data have been posted for August 2018 because the City did not post any new data that month, either on Open Data Philly or on Carto.

 Update 10/1/18: No data have been posted for September 2018 because the City did not post any new data that month, either on Open Data Philly or on Carto.

+Update 11/3/18: No data have been posted for October 2018 because the City did not post any new data that month, either on Open Data Philly or on Carto.